Mrbean0007/Data_Entry_Sample/README.md

 3. For phone number user is force to enter the number because alphabets and charater are not been readed or excepted in the field.
 4. A csv is created where you have kept your file with name Data_Entry_V1.csv.
 5. Open the csv you will find your data under the columns name.

+Note that in Phone Number field it only read integer value even if you type charater it won't show